lordofduct/spacepuppy-unity-framework-4.0/README.md

 See SpacepuppyAGExtensions for integrating with AronGranberg A* project.
 Note you MUST supply your own version of AG A* and some features may require the pro license of AG A*.

+Dependencies:
+com.spacepuppy
+com.spacepuppy.radicalcoroutine

+## com.spacepuppy.PathfindingMotor

+Some classes that bridge com.spacepuppy.Motor and com.spacepuppy.Pathfinding

+Dependencies:
+com.spacepuppy
+com.spacepuppy.radicalcoroutine
+com.spacepuppy.Motor
+com.spacepuppy.Pathfinding

+## com.spacepuppy.RadicalCoroutine

+Advanced coroutine support.
+A lot of the features such as custom yield instructions and object identity for coroutines predate these features being added to Unity.
+Most of the features are no longer necessary in current versions of Unity.

+Dependencies:
+com.spacepuppy

 ## com.spacepuppy.Scenes

 A SceneManager for managing scenes in Unity

+Dependencies:
+com.spacepuppy
+com.spacepuppy.radicalcoroutine

 ## com.spacepuppy.Sensors

 Can be used in tandem with AI to create vision sensors that facilitate an entities ability to sense other entities around them via "aspects" attached to them as components.

+Dependencies:
+com.spacepuppy
+com.spacepuppy.radicalcoroutine
+com.spacepuppy.Triggers

 ## com.spacepuppy.Serialization

 Various serialization tools for save game states.

+Dependencies:
+com.spacepuppy

 ## com.spacepuppy.Spawn

 A Spawn manager for pooling spawnable objects.

-## com.spacepuppy.SPInput

-Our custom input system to supplement the built in Unity input system.
-This predates the new input system from Unity (which we actually haven't used since this is our primary input system).

-## com.spacepuppy.SPRadicalCoroutine

-Advanced coroutine support.
-A lot of the features such as custom yield instructions and object identity for coroutines predate these features being added to Unity.
-Most of the features are no longer necessary in current versions of Unity.
+Dependencies:
+com.spacepuppy
+com.spacepuppy.radicalcoroutine

 ## com.spacepuppy.StateMachine

 Various statemachine implementations.

+Dependencies:
+com.spacepuppy

+## com.spacepuppy.Triggers

+Various components that utilize the SPEvent system in com.spacepuppy to allow editor based scripting through what we call the "T&I System".
+Essentially T's are triggers that trigger/call I's on certain events.
+For example T_OnEnterTrigger will occur when a trigger collider is entered which can then call a I_PlaySoundEffect which... plays a sound effect.

+Dependencies:
+com.spacepuppy
+com.spacepuppy.radicalcoroutine
+com.spacepuppy.tween

 ## com.spacepuppy.Tween

 A tween library.

+Dependencies:
+com.spacepuppy
+com.spacepuppy.radicalcoroutine

 ## com.spacepuppy.Waypoints

 A waypoint system with in scene editor.

+Dependencies:
+com.spacepuppy
+com.spacepuppy.radicalcoroutine
+com.spacepuppy.Tween

+## com.spacepuppy.Extensions

+A random assortment of tools that tap into different parts of Spacepuppy.

+Dependencies:
+com.spacepuppy
+com.spacepuppy.radicalcoroutine
+com.spacepuppy.Camera
+com.spacepuppy.Geom
+com.spacepuppy.Motor
+com.spacepuppy.Pathfinding
+com.spacepuppy.Tween
+TextMesh Pro

-## com.spacepuppyeditor
+## com.spacepuppy.AGAstarExtensions

-Various editor extentions to make writing custom editors easier.
-As well as the editor scripts needed for all the above libraries broken up into their respective folders.
+A bridge between the Aron Granber A* Project and Spacepuppy Pathfinding/Motor libraries.

+Dependencies:
+com.spacepuppy
+com.spacepuppy.radicalcoroutine
+com.spacepuppy.Geom
+com.spacepuppy.Pathfinding
+com.spacepuppy.Motor
+com.spacepuppy.PathfindingMotor
+AstarPathfindingProject